menu

 As part of our efforts to solve regional issues throughout Japan, we have made use of the corporate version of the Furusato tax system by dispatching employees.

-As of April 1, 2023, we have dispatched a cumulative total of 61 employees to 58 local governments through the corporate version of the Furusato tax system.
+We have dispatched employees to local governments through the corporate version of the Furusato tax system.

 We promote cooperation and collaboration with local governments to realize a sustainable society, and dispatch our employees with specialized knowledge and know-how to local governments which equally benefits local communities, employees, and the Company toward a realization of a sustainable society.